 Next up and exclusive to this CD Track 2 : Shegye Shegitu (One Drop Mix), a Ry Cooder meets Ethio-Blues epic...

-Vocals by Teremage, supported by Tsedenia and Sintayehu in call and response style, topped of with impressionistic piano from Samuel Yirga alongside Dubulah's bass and acoustic slide guitar.
-The track also features the smokey deep delta guitar playing of the wonderful Skip 'Little Axe' McDonald, who's contribution is all pervasive - and the merest hint of microtonal ambient keyboards from J. Papazanateas.
+Vocals by Teremage, supported by Tsedenia and Sintayehu in call-and-response style, topped off with impressionistic piano from Samuel Yirga alongside Dubulah's bass and acoustic slide guitar.
+The track also features the smokey deep Delta guitar playing of the wonderful Skip "Little Axe" McDonald, whose contribution is all-pervasive...and the merest hint of microtonal ambient keyboards from J. Papazanateas.
 A Danakil Depression Delta Blues.

-Played on an enormous concert grand Bosendorfer piano, it gives a fantastic taste of this undoubted talent who is set to become a big name in the near future.
-Think Keith Jarrett/Herbie Hancock meets Tsegue-Maryam Guebrou and Mulatu Astatqe..also exclusive to this CD .. will not appear on the album 'A Town Called Addis'
+Played on an enormous concert grand Bosendorfer piano, it gives a fantastic taste of this emerging talent who is set to become a big name in the near future.
+Think Keith Jarrett/Herbie Hancock-meets Tsegue-Maryam Guebrou and Mulatu Astatqe...also exclusive to this CD.